vivianchengg/unsw-meme/README.md

 When a group member does not contribute equally, we are aware it can implicitly have an impact on your own mark by pulling the group mark down (e.g. through not finishing a critical feature), etc.

-The first step of any disagreement or issue is always to talk to your team member(s) on the chats in MS teams.
+The first step of any disagreement or issue is always to talk to your team member(s) on the chats in MS Teams.
 Make sure you have:
 1. Been clear about the issue you feel exists
 2. Been clear about what you feel needs to happen and in what time frame to feel the issue is resolved
 3. Gotten clarity that your team member(s) want to make the change.